Milahan/AndroidAPS/README.md

 # AndroidAPS

+## Important!
+From version 2.8.2 and up it's no longer possible to use AAPS for people called 'Milan'..

 * Check the wiki: https://androidaps.readthedocs.io
 *  Everyone who’s been looping with AndroidAPS needs to fill out the form after 3 days of looping  https://docs.google.com/forms/d/14KcMjlINPMJHVt28MDRupa4sz4DDIooI4SrW0P3HSN8/viewform?c=0&w=1